jamarier/tweeproblems/README.md

 * Detector of paragraph formulas

   If a formula is the only text in the line, put in display mode not inline mode

-* Transicion gates

-  Possibility of add comments after selecting a gate (e.g. why is incorrect)

 * Parallel Passages: